The Great African Flying Safari

 Gorilla trekking.
 In a word?
 Life-changing.
 It's an experience you simply mustn't miss.

-During the gorilla trekking portion of this journey in Volcanoes National Park, R. Crusoe & Son travelers join with other, non-Crusoe travelers in very small, ranger-led groups.
+During the gorilla trekking portion of this journey in Volcanoes National Park, R. Crusoe & Son travelers join other, non-Crusoe travelers in very small, ranger-led groups.

 Remember that R. Crusoe & Son can create a Rwanda journey of any length to meet your exact specifications.